 Some Extra Context:

-Over the last 6 years, the PUC has repeatedly chosen to reduce Vermont’s only solar incentive, leading to a dramatic drop in annual solar installed and the loss of over 600 local solar jobs since 2019.
+Over the last 7 years, the PUC has repeatedly chosen to reduce Vermont’s only solar incentive, leading to a dramatic drop in annual solar installed and the loss of over 600 local solar jobs since 2019.
 There’s a lot at stake for the health of solar in Vermont, and now is not the time for further reductions.

 This is all occurring at a moment when we need to accelerate clean energy installations to address the climate crisis, NOT slow down.
 Our state solar incentive helps keep solar affordable for all Vermonters and continues progress towards our clean energy goals.
-We are also asking that the PUC expand the “preferred siting incentive” to support larger solar systems in the built environment, such as parking lot canopies.

 Ready to take action?

-Message #1: “Our climate crisis demands urgent action and solar is one of the solutions”
+Message #1: “Our climate crisis demands urgent action, and solar is one of the solutions”

 to: puc.clerk@vermont.gov